-- agreeing the quantity of securities held and recognised in the financial report to external independent trading registers; - confirming the market value as at 30 June 2018 using reputable and active trading websites such as the ASX and the LSE; and - reviewing reconciliations prepared by management and supporting documentation to confirm market movements.
-This included agreeing the gain/loss incurred throughout the period to transaction reports. - reviewing the draft financial statements of associate company, Penrose Club Holdings Ltd as at 31 December 2017 to ensure the investment by the Company is not impaired at balance date.
+- agreeing the quantity of securities held and recognised in the financial report to external independent trading registers; - confirming the market value as at 30 June 2019 using reputable and active trading websites such as the Australian Stock Exchange and the London Stock Exchange; - ensure those investments denominated in foreign currencies have been accurately valued in Australian dollars; - reviewing reconciliations prepared by management and supporting documentation to confirm market movements.
+This included agreeing the gain/loss incurred throughout the period to transaction reports.